External beam radiotherapy

 This treatment uses particles called electrons to give radiotherapy to the skin.
 It treats cancer on the skin or close to the skin surface.
 This type of radiotherapy does not travel far into your body.
 Your doctor will tell you if this is an option.

 You may have external beam radiotherapy for different reasons:

 Radiotherapy to cure the cancer (curative or radical radiotherapy)

 The term radical radiotherapy is used when doctors are hoping to cure the cancer.
 It usually involves having several treatment sessions.
 This is called a course of treatment.

-You usually have one session of radiotherapy a day, often with a rest at the weekends.
+You usually have 1 session of radiotherapy a day, often with a rest at the weekends.
 Some radiotherapy departments give treatment at the weekend.
 This means you would have rest days during the week instead.
 For certain types of cancer, treatment is given up to 3 times a day.

 The treatment may last between 1 and 8 weeks.

-Giving the treatment in several sessions means that normal healthy cells have time to recover between treatments.
+Having the treatment in several sessions means that normal healthy cells have time to recover between treatments.
 You may have curative radiotherapy:

 Radiotherapy to treat symptoms (palliative radiotherapy)

 If curing the cancer is not possible, you may have palliative radiotherapy.
 It can help control the symptoms of cancer and sometimes it may help shrink the cancer.